Emil Barja: National team career

 On 1 September 2018, he was selected to the Icelandic national team for its upcoming games against Norway.
 He played his first game for Iceland on 2 September, posting 2 points, 9 rebounds and 6 assists in a 71–69 victory against Norway.

 Coaching career

 In January 2024, Emil was hired as an assistant coach to Haukar women's team.
 In May 2024, he was promoted to head coach, replacing Ingvar Guðjónsson.

-In Desember 2024, he took over Haukar men's team on an interim basis following the resignation of Maté Dalmay.
+In December 2024, he took over Haukar men's team on an interim basis following the resignation of Maté Dalmay.

 In March 2025, he was named the Úrvalsdeild kvenna Coach of the Year after leading Haukar to the best record in the league.

+On 28 May 2026 Emil was hired as the head coach of Stjarnan men's team.